Joao4569/farm_fresh/README.md

 5. Found a bug with the checkout signals while testing the checkout flow - first I found a duplicate function name in signals.py within the checkout app, I changed this and added a print message in order to test the delete signal in the update on delete function.**RESOLVED** by finding that the signal was recieved, printed my message to the terminal and updated the orders totals.
 Just to make sure I then created and deleted another order, updated and modified a few line items and found it all was working as expected, including the delivery costs while I was busy testing the rest of the functionality.

+6. While testing the checkout success page and the Stripe webhooks, I found an error with the form submit function in the stripe_elements.js file.
+I was trying to trim and collect form data which is preset in the model as well as non editable fields, and not captured on the form from the users input. **RESOLVED** by removing the code for collecting and trimming the users form input, for these 3 field: City, Country and state.

 ## Unfixed Bugs

 None that I am aware of.